adgarg2863/MedQuick/README.md

-# FastMeds - Medical Resource Finder
+# MedQuick - Medical Resource Finder

 A website where users can find medicines and hospital beds from the nearest locations.
 Medical stores can manage their inventory and track the sold/available medicines.